 William Wordsworth (1770-1850) wrote beautiful poetry filled with sweet imagery, usually based around the natural world.
-Often his poem contained slight somber undertones, as is the case in this poem as we will explore shortly.
+Often Wordsworth’s poems contained slight somber undertones, as is the case in this poem, as we will explore shortly.
 This is possible due to the conflict In Wordsworth’s life and his battle with depression.
-Some scholars suggest that Wordsworth’s relationship with his sister, Dorothy was far from plutonic.
+Some scholars suggest that Wordsworth’s relationship with his sister, Dorothy was far from platonic.
 But Wordsworth did marry and lived with both his wife and sister.

-Wordsworth lived through the French Revolution, which he at first supported and later rebuked.
-Wordsworth, along with close friend and fellow poet, Samuel Coleridge were pioneers of the romantic era of poetry, and Wordsworth’s earlier romantic poems were widely derided as a result of this.
-He was also the poet laureate for queen Victoria for a period of seven years.
+Wordsworth lived through the French Revolution, which he initially supported and later rebuked.
+He, along with his close friend and fellow poet, Samuel Taylor Coleridge, was the pioneer of the romantic era of poetry, and his earlier romantic poems were widely derided as a result of this.
+He was also the poet laureate for queen Victoria for seven years.

 Today, Wordsworth’s reputation rests heavily on the collection Lyrical Ballads that he published along with Samuel Taylor Coleridge in 1798.